National Healthcare Decisions Day

 We all hope to be able to communicate until the end, but it doesn’t always happen that way.

-Sunday, April 16, 2017, marks start of a week-long event leading up to National Healthcare Decisions Day.
+April 16 is National Healthcare Decisions Day.
 The goal of National Healthcare Decisions Day is to inspire, educate and empower the public and health care providers about the importance of advance care planning.
 The initiative encourages people to name a health care agent, express their wishes regarding their health care, and to have providers and facilities respect these wishes.

 The Missouri Bar has developed and makes available as a public service a “Durable Power of Attorney for Health Care and Health Care Directive” for use by the general public.
 This free form is available online here and may be downloaded and/or copied as needed.